Father's Day (2011 film): Plot

 Later, John goes to clean out Father O'Flynn's room, where he discovers an ancient tome of Father O'Flynn's, which leads him to discover that Chris Fuchman is a manifestation of a demon known as the Fuchmanicus, who is worshiped and protected by a cult of Satanists.
 There is a Fuchman each generation, for the sole purpose of raping, killing and eating the souls of fathers, and when one Fuchman dies, the Fuchmanicus possesses the body of a woman in order to reproduce another Fuchman.
 The book tells the prophecy of a man, resembling Ahab, being responsible for creating "the most powerful Fuchman ever".
-Meanwhile, Chelsea (possessed by Fuchman) arrives at Ahab's room and seduces him, and the sibling proceed to have multiple sexual encounters, culminating in the implied creation of a Fuchman born of incest.
+Meanwhile, Chelsea (possessed by Fuchman) arrives at Ahab's room and seduces him, and the siblings proceed to have multiple sexual encounters, culminating in the implied creation of a Fuchman born of incest.

 The Satanist cult, which Stegel and Mark are revealed to be members of, attacks Ahab at his apartment.
 Luckily, John and Twink arrive just in time to help Ahab fight the cult off and kill them, berating Ahab for allowing himself to be seduced by his own sister.
 They discover that Fuchman has taken Chelsea back to Hell with him.
 Ahab, John and Twink kill themselves to travel to Hell and save Chelsea.
 John is sent to Heaven, where he takes an angel hostage and then proceeds to hold up God in order to gain access to Hell, and Twink is killed by a demon who uses Walnut (and their unconsummated love) as bait and decapitates him.
 Ahab finds the Fuchmanicus' lair, where it has Chelsea chained to him while Stegel and Mark serve as guards.
 Mark and Stegel are crushed to death, but John is split in half.
 Mary appears and throws Ahab's jar of syrup at the Fuchmanicus.
 Fuchman turns into a baby and is stomped to death by Chelsea.

 Mary attempts to romantically reconcile with Ahab, but is rejected in favor for Chelsea (much to Mary's disgust).
 Chelsea declares her love for her brother, who vows never to leave her again, but the pair are separated when Chelsea's soul returns to Earth.
 The devil is revealed to be God, and as she fades away, John begs Chelsea to have an abortion in order to kill the potential Fuchman/product of incest growing in her womb.

 Mary, Ahab and John are left in Hell and question how they will escape.
-John suggests they just hope; however, as the camera pans to their bodies on Earth, it is revealed that the corpses of Twink, Ahab and John have rotted away and have been eaten by a pair of cats, rendering Chelsea the only survivor.
+John suggests they just hope; however, as the camera pans to their bodies on Earth, it is revealed that the corpses of Twink, Ahab and John have rotted away and have been eaten by a pair of cats, rendering Chelsea the only survivor and leaving the trio's escape uncertain.